TownLake/blog-samrhea-legacy/content/pages/at-cloudflare.md

 socialImage: "/sam-task.jpeg"
 ---

-I am the VP of Product at Cloudflare for our [Zero Trust product group](https://www.cloudflare.com/products/zero-trust/).
+I am the VP of Product at Cloudflare for our [Zero Trust product group](https://www.cloudflare.com/products/zero-trust/) and responsible for the security side of [Cloudflare One](https://blog.cloudflare.com/cloudflare-one-one-year-later/).

+The products in my group include:
+* [Cloudflare Access](https://www.cloudflare.com/products/zero-trust/access/), our Zero Trust access control solution.
+* [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/), our secure networking product.
+* [Cloudflare Gateway](https://www.cloudflare.com/products/zero-trust/gateway/), our DNS filter and Secure Web Gateway.
+* [Cloudflare Browser](https://www.cloudflare.com/zero-trust/browser-isolation/), an isolated browser so seamless that you'll forget you're using it.
+* [Cloudflare Data Loss Prevention](https://www.cloudflare.com/products/zero-trust/dlp/), earth's only comprehensive DLP solution that improves user experience.
+* [Cloudflare CASB](https://blog.cloudflare.com/cloudflare-zero-trust-casb/), our Cloud Access Security Broker that keeps one eye open for SaaS security issues so you can focus on your real work.

-The products in my group include [Access](https://www.cloudflare.com/products/zero-trust/access/), [Tunnel](https://www.cloudflare.com/products/tunnel/), [Gateway](https://www.cloudflare.com/products/zero-trust/gateway/), [Browser Isolation](https://www.cloudflare.com/zero-trust/browser-isolation/), the Cloudflare One client and our [CASB](https://blog.cloudflare.com/cloudflare-zero-trust-casb/).
-I get to work with curious, empathetic product managers who obsess over how we can use Cloudflare's network to solve security problems for teams of any size.
+I spend every day working with curious, empathetic product managers in my group who obsess over how we can use Cloudflare's network to solve security problems for teams of any size.

-Back in the day, I also [launched our Registrar](https://blog.cloudflare.com/using-cloudflare-registrar/).
+Back in the day, I was a Product Manager for many of the products above or the Director when Product Managers much smarter than me launched them.
+I also [shipped our Registrar](https://blog.cloudflare.com/using-cloudflare-registrar/).
 I'm sorry -- I do not know when we will support the `.horse` TLD.

 <style>
 .grid {